go-sphere/confstore/README.md

 ## Notes

 - Errors from the HTTP provider include method and URL.
 Non-2xx statuses report the full status string.
-- When `WithMaxBodySize` is set, bodies exceeding the limit return `provider.ErrBodyTooLarge`.
+- When `WithMaxBodySize` is set, bodies exceeding the limit return `http.ErrBodyTooLarge`.
 - Prefer controlling request deadlines with `context.Context` (e.g., `context.WithTimeout`).
 By default the HTTP client has no timeout; if needed, `provider.WithTimeout` configures a client-level timeout.

 ## License